FAQs

 Do you have kids activities?

-Outside of the cultural happenings, we will have a bungee jump, pony rides, mini horses from Save The Horses.
+Outside of the cultural happenings, we will have a bungee trampoline, pony rides, mini horses from Save The Horses.
 We try to make sure we do not lose the integrity of the theme by incorporating cotton candy and ferris wheels but we have yet to hear the words, “I’m bored” at the powwow.

 Will there be special event t-shirts, etc.?